10 Step Guide to Getting Divorced in Australia

 Getting Divorced In Australia

-1. Understanding Divorced in Australia
+1. Understanding Divorce in Australia

 • No-Fault Divorce: Australia operates on a “no-fault” divorce system, meaning that the only ground for divorced in Australia is the irretrievable breakdown of the marriage, demonstrated by 12 months of separation.